-Lymphangioleiomyomatosis (LAM) is a rare multi-system disorder which can occur either sporadically or in association with the tuberous sclerosis complex (TSC) and is often considered a forme fruste of TSC.
+Lymphangioleiomyomatosis (LAM) is a rare multi-system disorder that can occur either sporadically or in association with the tuberous sclerosis complex (TSC) and is often considered a forme fruste of TSC.

-The disease is characterised by persistence of dilated lymphatics and interstitial proliferation of abnormal smooth muscle which in turn can obstruct venules, lymphatics, and small airways.
+The disease is characterised by the persistence of dilated lymphatics and interstitial proliferation of abnormal smooth muscle that in turn can obstruct venules, lymphatics, and small airways.

 Lymphangioleiomyomatosis is a multi-system disorder and can affect many organs.

 May show massive osteolysis with little or no periosteal reaction.
 Often multifocal disease

 Multiple thin walled cysts throughout the lungs (usually with a uniform distribution).
 These are present in nearly all cases.
 If the cysts are small, they may be seen as diffuse coarse interstitial markings on plain film.